Rei-SwitchBot/faq/en-us/Floor Cleaning Robot S10.md

 ---
 ### Troubleshooting SwitchBot Floor Cleaning Robot S10 Keeps Saying the Fan Isn't Working Properly

-We apologize for any inconvenience caused.
+Thank you for reaching out to us.
+We sincerely apologize for any inconvenience this may have caused and appreciate the opportunity to assist you.
-If the fan is not working properly, your robot may need to be repaired or replaced.
-To help us assist you better, please provide the following information for investigation:
+Regarding this issue, could you please check the following points?
+1. To determine if your device needs to be replaced or repaired, could you kindly provide a short video showing the issue?
-- A video showing any issues with the fan
+  1. A video showing any issues with the fan
-- A screenshot of any error messages related to the fan
+  2. A screenshot of any error messages related to the fan
+2. Also, if the replacement or repair service is needed, to expedite shipment, please provide us with the necessary details so we can assist you as soon as possible.

+---
+- Purchase channel
+- Order ID
+- Recipient Full Name
+- Phone Number
+- Country
+- Street Address
+- City
+- State/Province
+- ZIP/Postal Code
+- A screenshot of your order
+---

+*If you have already provided this information, our team will review it and follow up with you shortly.
+Thank you for your patience, and please let us know if you need further assistance.

 ---
 ### Troubleshooting SwitchBot Floor Cleaning Robot S10 Keeps Saying the Anti-Tangle Brush Seems to Be Stuck